lkesteloot/unsong/unsong.md

 “And God wanted you to have this one?
 Now?”

 “I asked him for it.
 Mr. Koch, do you know when I arrived in this city?
 1941.
 Fleeing the Nazis.
 Those men you saw in that synagogue, most of them are all that is left of their families.
 You saved us, Mr. Koch, you and your people.
 Now it is our turn to return the favor.”
 He hesitated for a second.
-“And…I know I must seem very strange to the people of this city, but I am a New Yorker too.
+“And...
+I know I must seem very strange to the people of this city, but I am a New Yorker too.
 Praise be to God.”

 Ed Koch looked at the wizened old man, dressed in the clothing of 18th century Poland, seated atop of a golem made from the Statue of Liberty, and he knew the Rebbe was right.
 Heck, there were New Yorkers who were [i]much[/i] stranger than that.